ginthemachine/sapui5-best-practices/README.md

 A collection of SAPUI5 best practices learned from actual projects and implementations.

+You can also check tutorials and guides on my blog, [genuineprogrammer](https://www.genuineprogrammer.com) for more!

 ## Table of Contents

 ### Project Name and Namespaces